OfcPeriwinkle/configurable_discord_bot/README.md

 This is a simple Discord bot that can be configured using JSON files.
 It uses PostgreSQL to persist user reputation scores and provides a few additional features such as a minesweeper game and integration with YouTube's API to fetch recent uploads from configured channels.

 This project's motivation is primarily to build some more experience using CI/CD tools, Docker, and Google Cloud Platform.
-The bot itself is a just fun little app that is built into a Docker image, uploaded to DockerHub, and then deployed to a GCP computer engine VM.
+The bot itself is a just fun little app that is built into a Docker image, uploaded to DockerHub, and then deployed to a GCP compute engine VM.

 Since the bot isn't really the focus of this project, please refer to the source code's documentation for how to create a config and extend the bot.
 If you have any questions please feel free to get in touch and I'll be happy to help!